GarikHarutyunyan/react-sudoku/README.md

 This project doesn't include state management part itself, because the same state management is also used from mobile application of this app ([https://garikharutyunyan.github.io/react-native-sudoku/](https://garikharutyunyan.github.io/react-native-sudoku/).)

+You need to clone redux-sudoku repository to coresponding directory to be able to use it.

 ```bash
 cd src
 ```